ShresthaRajat/terraform-wp/README.md

 Terraform/bash script to configure and launch an Wordpress site in aws.

 ## Steps
-1. Configure aws cli
+1. Install and aws cli and install terraform
-2. Install terraform
-3. Create a security group
-4. Create a key pair for ssh
+2. Create a key pair for ssh
-5. Paste security group and key-pair name at main.tf run following terraform commands to initialize, view and deploy:
+3. Paste security group and key-pair name at main.tf
+4. cd into this repo and run following terraform commands:
 ```bash
 terraform init
 terraform plan